Why we consulted with Canadians

-We’ll be collecting your feedback into a report that summarizes what we heard during all the public engagement activities we have undertaken for this renewal.
-This includes survey results; focus group testing; and discussions with industry, labour and civil society groups.
+This report summarizes what we heard during all the public engagement activities we undertook for this renewal.
+This includes input gathered from:

-This report will also be provided to our senior decision-makers.
-They will consider your input alongside the research our economists have been doing to put together a recommendation for the Minister of Finance about the Bank’s monetary policy approach for the next five years – from 2021 to 2026.
+This report has been provided to our senior decision-makers.
+They will consider this input, alongside the research our economists have been doing, to put together a recommendation for the Minister of Finance about the Bank’s monetary policy approach for the next five years.

 Even more ways to learn

-You’re invited to visit our website regularly for the latest information on inflation—and other economic topics important to you:
+You’re invited to visit our website regularly for the latest information on inflation and monetary policy:

 - Subscribe to our blog, The Economy, Plain and Simple.

 - Browse our educational resources, including plain language explainers.

 - Access summaries of speeches from our Governing Council to hear what they have to say.

 - Read about how we’re choosing the best monetary policy framework.

 - Visit Toward 2021, where we outline our research in the effectiveness of the monetary policy and the experience of other central banks.